alexreisner/geocoder/README.md

 Do *not* include the prefix when passing a URL to be expired.
 Expiring `:all` will only expire keys with the configured prefix -- it will *not* expire every entry in your key/value store.

-For an example of a cache store with URL expiry, please see examples/autoexpire_cache.rb

 _Before you implement caching in your app please be sure that doing so does not violate the Terms of Service for your geocoding service._